decred/dcrdata/README.md

 More details are in [its own README](./cmd/scanblocks/README.md).
 The repository also includes a shell script, jsonarray2csv.sh, to convert the result into a comma-separated value (CSV) file.

+## Front End Development

+Make sure you have a recent version of node installed, then do:
+`npm install`

+For development, webpack will run eslint and compile your javascript via:
+`npm run watch`

+For production, bundle assets via:
+`npm run build`

+### CSS Guidelines
+Before you write any CSS, see if you can achieve your goal by using existing classes available in Bootsrap 4.
+This helps prevent our stylesheets from getting bloated makes it easier for things to work well accross a wide range browsers & devices.
+Please take the time to [Read the docs](https://getbootstrap.com/docs/4.1/getting-started/introduction/)

+Note there is a dark mode, so make sure things look good with the dark background as well.

+### HTML
+The core functionality of dcrdata is server-side rendered in Go and designed to work well with javascript disabled.

+### Javascript
+Given the html first approach, [Stimulus](https://stimulusjs.org/) is a lightweight framework we lean on for adding javascript based enhancements.The application started out as a vanilla/jQuery codebase.
+But as the codebase continues to grow, adding a bit of declarative structure with Stimulus helps keep code organized and prevents logic from spilling into the global scope.

+### Web Performance
+The core functionality of dcrdata should perform well in low power device / high latency scenarios (eg. a cheap smart phone with poor reception).
+This means that most libraries should be lazy loaded when they are actually needed.
+This way we don't bog down users doing simple tasks like checking a transaction or address.

 ## Helper Packages